NihaalManaf/tp/docs/UserGuide.md

 * Saves any changes made to the template currently displayed in the template editor.
 * A template must be open (using `template s:STATUS`) before you can save.
 * If no template is currently open, an error message will be shown.
+* **Important:** If you save a template that contains only whitespace or is empty, it will be automatically replaced with the default template for that status.
+* When saving blank content, you will see the message: "Detected empty template as input, saving as the default template instead."

 **Examples:**
 * After opening a template with `template s:Contacted` and making changes, use `template save` to save your edits.
+* If you clear all content and save, the default template will be restored.

 #### Copying a template to clipboard : `template copy s:STATUS`